codechips/FooocusPlus/fooocusplus_log.md

 * the control images (skip.jpg and skip.png) are stored in enhanced\control_images
 * "python_embeded" is renamed "python_embedded": changed all internal references
 * updated many Python libraries and fixed the Onnx Graphsurgeon bug
+* python_embedded now includes version control: if the version is incorrect then program loading stops
 * resolved the bug: "SaveImageWebsocket.IS_CHANGED() missing 1 required positional argument: 's'"